whoisdsmith/BOOKMRKS-MTHRFCKR-II/BMMF/MTHRFCKR.md

 ---

-### MF-Text Tools Software
+#### MF-Text Tools Software

 ![](https://www.linguisticanalysistools.org/uploads/1/3/9/3/13935189/8946951_1.png)

 [CRAT](https://www.linguisticanalysistools.org/crat.html) - CRAT is an easy to use tool that includes over 700 indices related to lexical sophistication, cohesion and source text/summary text overlap.
-CRAT is particularly well suited for the exploration of...
+CRAT is particularly well suited for the exploration of…

 2023-04-21T14:12:28.000Z